mkibabu/tutorials/Notes.md

 is responsible for providing the data required by the view to render a HTML page.
 It performs business logic (as defined by the model) and communicates with the database; **the view template should never do any of these**.
 The view should only work with the data provided to it.

-As the data/parameters passed from a view to a controller are dynamic, it follows that the controller should have a dynamic way to pass the response to the view.
-For small snippewts of data, ASP.NET MVC does this through a variety of ways, the most common of which are:
+As the data/parameters passed from a view to a controller are dynamic, it follows that the controller should have a convenient late-bound way to pass the response back to the view.
+For small snippets of data, ASP.NET MVC does this through a variety of ways, the most common of which are:
 <dl>
     <dt>ViewData</dt>
     <dd>